 Skip to content

-US, Israel Keep Jacking Up 'Maximum Pressure' on Iran
+U.S. and Israel Keep Jacking Up 'Maximum Pressure' on Iran

 President Donald Trump and Israeli Prime Minister Benjamin Netanyahu.
 Credit: White House Facebook page

 This could change Iran’s calculus and push it to make more concessions regarding its nuclear program, they say.
-U.S. officials say the maximum pressure campaign will take place alongside the nuclear talks with Iran and the ongoing military build-up in the Middle East for possible strikes if diplomacy fails.
+U.S. officials say the maximum pressure campaign will take place alongside the nuclear talks with Iran and the ongoing military buildup in the Middle East for possible strikes if diplomacy fails.

 This post is for paying subscribers only